US recommends Americans reconsider traveling to China due to arbitrary law enforcement, exit bans

 The warnings come as U.S.-China relations are at their lowest in years, over trade, technology, Taiwan and human rights, although the sides are taking some steps to improve the situation.
 U.S. Secretary of State Antony Blinken made a long-delayed visit to Beijing last week and Treasury Secretary Janet Yellen is making a much-anticipated trip to Beijing this week.
 China also recently appointed a new ambassador to Washington, who presented his credentials in a meeting with President Joe Biden at the White House.

+Biden said his blunt statements regarding China are “just not something I’m going to change very much.”

+The administration is also under pressure from both parties to take a tough line on China, making it one of the few issues on which most Democrats and Republicans agree.

-Along with several Americans, Two Chinese-Australians, Cheng Lei, who formerly worked for China’s state broadcaster, and writer Yang Jun, have been held since 2020 and 2019 respectively without word on their sentencing.
+Along with several detained Americans, Two Chinese-Australians, Cheng Lei, who formerly worked for China’s state broadcaster, and writer Yang Jun, have been held since 2020 and 2019 respectively without word on their sentencing.

 Perhaps the most notorious case of arbitrary detention involved two Canadians, Michael Kovrig and Michael Spavor, who were detained in China in 2018, shortly after Canada arrested Meng Wanzhou, Huawei Technologies’ chief financial officer and the daughter of the tech powerhouse’s founder, on a U.S. extradition request.

-They were charged for national security crimes that were never explained and released three years later after the U.S. settled fraud charges against Meng.
+They were charged with national security crimes that were never explained and released three years later after the U.S. settled fraud charges against Meng.
 Many countries labeled China’s action “hostage politics.”